aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|+3
 |Save|-|

 **Description**: Summons a [level I flame sprite](monsters-npcs/spirits.md#flame-sprite) to faithfully serve and fight for you.
 The sprite communicates with its summoner and other fire spirits and is intelligent enough to understand gestures of other mortal entities.
 The sprite appears at the end of the caster's turn and may act *next round*  on the caster's initiative, before or after the caster's turn.
-It is not surprised when it appears, and may use reactions.
+It is not surprised when it appears.

 **Special**: